 Install Amazon CloudWatch on EC2 Instances

-To utilize the Resouce Rightsizing tool to collect metrics for memory instances install Amazon CloudWatch agent. nOps analyzes the CPU utilization for the last two weeks and finds the average idle utilization.
+To utilize the Resource Rightsizing tool to collect metrics for memory instances, install the Amazon CloudWatch agent.

 nOps checks the average memory utilization for an Amazon EC2 instance over a two-week period and recommends an instance size that has at least the average memory utilization available.
 For example: If the current instance type has 8GB of memory available, and the average memory utilization is 700MB over a two-week period, the rightsizing recommendation will suggest an instance type that has 1GB of available memory.

 Run the following commands at the console to download and install the Amazon CloudWatch agent:

 Download and install the collectd daemon: